digo4/Introduction-to-Python/README.md

 ## Introduction

 Python is a versatile, high-level programming language known for its readability, simplicity, and broad applicability.
 It was created by Guido van Rossum and first released in 1991.
-Python's design philosophy emphasizes code readability and ease of use, making it a popular choice for beginners and experienced developers alike.
+Python's design philosophy emphasizes code-readability and ease of use, making it a popular choice for beginners and experienced developers alike.

 Here's a brief introduction to key aspects of Python: